A Message from EQUS CEO, Andy Metzger

 EQUS will be looking to support those who are assisting seniors and vulnerable community members, schools, students and their families, local food banks and other organizations providing services to meet basic needs at a community level, and more.
 Building strong rural communities is important, and we believe that providing support to local organizations is a key factor in developing resilient communities.
 EQUS' normal Sponsorship and Donation program and Operation Round Up continue to accept applications for programs and initiatives not related to COVID-19 as well.

-Information about Utility Bill Deferral Programs
+Information about Utility Bill Deferral Programs - Program Closed

 As a co-operative, EQUS believes in the value of neighbours helping neighbours, especially in tough times such as these.
 Our co-operative was built in this spirit and we will continue to provide sustainable and flexible support to our members through this outbreak.